Ley789/SimpleRayTracer/Thesis/thesis.md

 # Conclusion and Further Work

-In this thesis we provided a alternative Backend for the DSL Diagrams.
+In this thesis we provided an alternative Backend for the DSL Diagrams.
 The Backend is a native renderer which implements the basic ray tracing algorithm.
 It supports different kinds of primitives as described in \autoref{primitives}.
 The implementation also provides a command-line Backend, which allows to define animations via Diagrams.
 It exploits functional properties to simplify modification of data structures and certain functions as described in \autoref{modules}.
 This removes the dependency on POV-Ray from Diagrams.
+**actually, Diagrams is not dependent on POV-Ray, because it is optional**

-Despite the fact that the DSL Diagrams is flexible and powerful in describing vector graphics, this cannot be utilized without a certain understanding of Haskell and its abstraction system.
+Despite the fact that the DSL Diagrams is flexible and powerful in describing vector graphics, this cannot be utilized without a certain understanding of Haskell.

 Ray tracing can be optimized in various ways.
 It would be interesting to use acceleration data structures to get a logarithmic scene complexity.
 It would also be interesting to